 © Michael Pawlyn

 Michael Pawlyn is a British architectwho is known for its innovative and used by the nature is inspired objects.
-Be it a fish bone, mussel or tree branches, through his return to design options from biology, he perfects optics and functionality in his projects.
-In his view, sustainability only mitigates negative influences, which is why he is focusing on so-called regenerative design for the future.
-He is a visionary in his industry.
+Be it a fishbone, shell or tree branches, through his return to design options from biology, he perfects optics and functionality in his projects.
+In his view, sustainability only mitigates negative influences, which is why he is relying on so-called regenerative design for the future.
+This makes him a visionary of himself Industry.

 M. P. speaks about regenerative design and biomimetic architecture